 Over time and often after taking increased doses, users will become dependent on hydromorphone, meaning they must have it to feel and function normally.3 While this can happen to any hydromorphone user—even someone who takes the drug exactly as prescribed—it is a more common development among those who abuse it.
 An opioid-dependent person will experience withdrawal symptoms when they stop or decrease their use.
 Due to the severe discomfort of opioid withdrawal, many users keep taking opiate drugs even when they want to quit.

 Hydromorphone withdrawal symptoms are similar to other opioid withdrawal symptoms and include:1

 - Elevated blood pressure and heart rate.

 - Mental health complaints, such as irritability and anxiety.

-These symptoms can begin a few hours or a few days after last use depending upon how the substance was used.
+These symptoms can begin a few hours or a few days after last use, depending on how the substance was used.

 Arguably, the most damaging long-term effect of hydromorphone abuse is the development of addiction.
-Addiction is the compulsion to obtain and continue using hydrocodone without concern for the possible negative outcomes.
+Addiction is the compulsion to obtain and continue using hydromorphone without concern for possible negative outcomes.

 - Declining interpersonal relationships.